 We have begun!

-Over the last few months, our Laconia congregation has begun to organize efforts to earn Green Sanctuary Certification from the national Unitarian Universalist Association (UUA).
+Our Laconia congregation has begun to organize efforts to earn Green Sanctuary Certification from the national Unitarian Universalist Association (UUA).
 Currently, we’re sharing ideas and information to help define our initial activities for environmental and social justice advocacy, as well as worship, education and sustainable living.
 Follow our progress by joining our group on the UUSL Facebook page.

 We URGENTLY need your help!